anas-didi95/anasdidi-dev/content/blog/_typescript-interfaces-types/index.md

 tags: ["typescript"]
 ---

-TypeScript is an open-source language which acts as superset of JavaScript, with additional of static typing to the language.
+TypeScript is an open-source language which acts as superset of JavaScript, plus static typing to the language.

 By having static typing to the language, it providing better documentation and enable type-checking at compile time when transcompiles to JavaScript.